2023 Most Popular Journalism Associate Degree Schools in the Far Western US Region

 Women make up 56% of the journalism majors at the school.

 Mt.
 San Antonio College ranked #7 on this year’s Most Popular Journalism Associate Degree Schools in the Far Western US Region list.
 Located in the large suburb of Walnut, Mt.
-SAC is a public college with a fairly large student population.
+SAC is a public school with a fairly large student population.

 About 71% of the students majoring in journalism at the school are women while 29% are male.

 College of the Canyons ranked #9 on this year’s Most Popular Journalism Associate Degree Schools in the Far Western US Region list.
-Located in the large suburb of Santa Clarita, College of the Canyons is a public school with a large student population.
+Located in the suburb of Santa Clarita, College of the Canyons is a public school with a large student population.

 Of the 16 students majoring in journalism at College of the Canyons, 25% are male and 75% are female.